Approval-Based Apportionment: Constructing Party-Approval Rules via Portioning and Apportionment

 An apportionment method satisfies \emph{lower quota} if each party $p$ is always allocated at least $\lfloor k \cdot r(p) \rfloor$ seats in the committee.
 Furthermore, an apportionment method $f$ is \emph{committee monotonic} if $f(\P, r, k) \subseteq f(\P, r, k + 1)$ for every apportionment problem $(\P, r, k)$.

-Among the standard apportionment methods, only one satisfies both lower quota and committee monotonicity: the \textit{D'Hondt method} (aka \textit{Jefferson method}).\footnote{All other \textit{divisor methods} fail lower quota, and the \textit{Hamilton method} is not committee monotonic \citep{BaYo82a}.} The method assigns the $k$ seats iteratively, each time giving the next seat to the party $p$ with the largest quotient $r(p)/(s(p)+1)$, where $s(p)$ denotes the number of seats already assigned to $p$.
-Another apportionment method satisfying lower quota and committee monotonicity is the \emph{quota method}, due to \citet{BaYo75a}.
-It is identical to the D'Hondt method, except that, in the $j$th iteration, only parties $p$ satisfying $s(p)/j<r(p)$ are eligible for the allocation of the next seat.
+Among the standard apportionment methods, only two satisfy both lower quota and committee monotonicity: the \textit{D'Hondt method} (aka \textit{Jefferson method}) and the \emph{quota method}.\footnote{All other \textit{divisor methods} fail lower quota, and the \textit{Hamilton method} is not committee monotonic \citep{BaYo82a}.} The D'Hondt method assigns the $k$ seats iteratively, each time giving the next seat to the party $p$ with the largest quotient $r(p)/(s(p)+1)$, where $s(p)$ denotes the number of seats already assigned to $p$.
+The \emph{quota method} \citep{BaYo75a} is identical to the D'Hondt method, except that, in the $j$th iteration, only parties $p$ satisfying $s(p)/j<r(p)$ are eligible for the allocation of the next seat.
+Ties may be broken arbitrarily.